 The Bellingen Rifle Club participates in the “Try Shooting” program.
 You don’t need a firearms license or a rifle, but you will need to meet the requirements of the NSW Firearms Registry (called a “P650 Permit”).

 Firstly, download a copy of the p650 Application from the NSW Firearms Registry.
 As long as you can complete the checklist in Part B, you should be eligible for a permit.
 When you’ve done this, contact the Bellingen Rifle Club using the form on the home page, to arrange a day for you to go shooting.

-Range fees are $15 for the day, and ammunition is available for purchase.
+Range fees are $15 for the day ($10 for juniors), and ammunition is available for purchase.